 Once a pupils hits 26 sessions (6.84%) Unauthorised absence, a letter is sent arranging a meeting with the parent/carer, School representative and Education Social Worker for an attendance meeting to take place (appendix 8).
 Referral to ESW made to attend meeting (appendix 11 & 12).
 Consideration to be given to attendance improvement strategies, including the introduction of an Attendance Improvement Plan.

-If attendance continues to deteriorate, consideration to be given to implementing legal action – FPN or Prosecution depending on attendance history level of absence and past compliance.
+If attendance continues to deteriorate, consideration to be given to implementing legal action – FPN or Prosecution depending on attendance history, level of absence and past compliance.

 Procedures for Non-Attendance